Adapted from Pure Dessert by Alice Medrich (Clarkson Potter, 2007)

 Serves 8

-This cake can be served unadorned or topped with softly whipped cream, with or without fruit.
+This cake can be served plain or topped with softly whipped cream, with fruit or without it.
 Lightly marinated strawberries are especially nice.
-If you use the optional Amaretto in the recipe and plan to serve it with whipped cream, you might want to flavor the cream lightly with Amaretto and even serve a small glass alongside.
+If you use the optional Amaretto and plan to serve the cake with whipped cream, you might flavor the cream lightly with Amaretto as well—and perhaps even serve a small glass alongside.

 4 ounces unblanched whole almonds